 To maintain interest in the container arrangement, plant them with late bloomers that have attractive foliage such as hostas.
 The container can also be moved and stored in a shady space once the plant becomes dormant.

 Be sure to choose a large container for your bleeding hearts as they can become a substantial plant and they will need plenty of space to grow.
-Balcony Container Gardening suggests using the species Dicentra formosa in containers because of its more compact size.
+Consider using the species Dicentra formosa in containers because of its more compact size.
 This species only grows from 9 inches to 1.5 feet tall.
 A bleeding heart can grow four to five years in a large container before needing to be divided and repotted.

 Water and Potting Mix

-eHow Home recommends using a very rich potting mix that has plenty of organic material.
-Remember you are trying to mimic a forest floor.
+Bleeding hearts prefer a very rich potting mix that has plenty of organic material.
+It is important to remember you are trying to mimic its natural environment, a forest floor.
 Include some perlite or coarse sand in the potting mix to ensure it allows enough drainage.
 The soil should be kept moist but not soggy.
 Bleeding hearts like moisture and humidity, but can easily succumb to root rot.
-The San Francisco Gate warns to be especially vigilant about watering on hot days as it will help the plant manage the heat.
+Be sure to be diligent about watering on hot days as this will help bleeding hearts manage the heat.

 Place the container in a space that is lightly shaded or that has bright filtered sunlight, some morning sun exposure will be okay.
-Balcony Container Gardening informs that the pink flowered varieties can tolerate more direct sun than the white flowered varieties.
+The pink flowered varieties of bleeding heart can tolerate more direct sun than the white flowered varieties.

-The plants can be fertilized once a month during the growing season with a dilute liquid fertilizer.
+The plants can be fertilized once a month during the growing season with a diluted liquid fertilizer.
 Alternatively, you can use a slow release granular fertilizer or compost.